Islands FM: Technical

 It broadcasts on FM on 107.9 MHz from the existing radio mast by the Coastguard Tower at Telegraph on St. Mary's island.
 Most of the Isles of Scilly can be covered from this site.

 It is one of the world's smallest radio stations, due to the small number of residents on the islands.
 Its licensed service area population is slightly larger than that of the UK's smallest licensed station Two Lochs Radio which broadcasts to an official service area population of just 1,681.

 Funding

 The radio station is funded in part by a local weekly lottery, licensed by the Council for the Isles of Scilly.
-It costs £1 a week to enter and there is a weekly prize of £1000.
+It costs £1 a week to enter and there are two weekly prizes (£500 and £250).
 The number of players is limited to 2,000 each week.
 Any money remaining after the prize has been paid goes towards the cost of running the station or to local clubs or organisations that request a grant.